-\begin{definition}[$\K$-balanced] The orbit $\O$ of a graph $G$ is $\K$-balanced if $G$ is $\K$-stable and $\K$-transverse and if there exists an input vector $T$ of $\O$ and an output vector $T'$ of $\O$ such that the orbit matrix $M_\O=T'T$. \end{definition}
+\begin{definition}[$\K$-balanced] The orbit $\O$ of a graph $G$ is $\K$-balanced if $G$ is $\K$-stable and $\K$-transverse and if there exists an input vector $T$ of $\O$ and an output vector $T'$ of $\O$ such that the orbit matrix $M_\O=T'T$.
+The graph $G$ is $\K$-balanced if every maximal orbit of $G$ is $\K$-balanced. \end{definition}

 \begin{proposition} A Glushkov $\K$-graph obtained from a $\K$-expression $E$ in SNF is $\K$-balanced. \end{proposition} {\bf Proof } Lemma \ref{lmKstable} enlightens on the fact that $V$, the tail orbit vector of $\O$, is such that $V(i,1)=\mbox{Coeff}_{\L{F}}(i)$ for all $i\in P(\L{F})$, which is, from Lemma \ref{lmKtransverse}, the output vector of $\O$.
 The details of the proofs for these lemmas show in the same way that there exists an head-orbit vector and an input vector for $\O$ which are equal. \cqfd